Q: Does each SolaRVector unit need its own switch or remote control?

-A: No. SolaRVector must be installed so that it tilts to either the left or right side of an RV.
-It must not be installed so that it tilts toward the front or rear of the vehicle.
-When driving, the aerodynamic forces on the unit would be different than how SolaRVector was tested.
+A: No. SolaRVector must be installed so that it tilts to either the left or right side of the RV.
+It must not be installed so that it tilts toward the front or rear of the RV.
+When driving, the aerodynamic forces on the unit would be different than how it was tested.
 SolaRVector must be installed so the locking pin indicators, on either side of the device, are visible from the ground.
 That is the only way to verify that SolaRVector is down and locked, and it's safe to travel

 Q: Can I install SolaRVector myself?

 A: If you can install solar panels on your RV's roof, and install the wiring and other components, you should be able to install SolaRVector.
 Installation is pretty straightforward, but if you're not comfortable working on your RV's roof, drilling holes in the roof, or working with your RV's electrical system, you should hire a professional.
 A fall from a ladder, or your RV's roof could end your camping trip

 Q: What else do I need to install SolaRVector?

 A: You'll need wire, and since each installation is different, you'll have to measure how much wire you'll need.
-(We recommend stranded 12 AWG wire or thicker.
+We recommend stranded 12 AWG wire or thicker.
 12 gauge wire should be adequate for installations of up to eight systems.
 Thinner gauge wire may cause the remote control to not operate correctly.
-You'll also need a drill, some basic tools and some electrical connectors to connect solaRVector to your RV's electrical system.
-You'll also need a good sealant to seal around the mounting hardware.
+You'll also need a drill, some basic tools and some electrical connectors to connect SolaRVector to your RV's electrical system.
+You'll need a good sealant to seal around the mounting hardware.
 (We recommend Dicor.)
-We also strongly recommend that you read the installation instructions before installing the system. it will give you a pretty good idea of what's involved
+We also strongly recommend that you read the installation instructions before installing the system. it will give you a good idea of what's involved

 Q: How does SolaRVector attach to my RV's roof?